Music Competition Guidelines

 Repertoire

-Be awared that we do not accept popular music repertoire, such as jazz, pop, or electric pieces.
+Be aware that we DO NOT accept popular music repertoire, such as jazz, pop, or electric pieces.

 For Solo Music –